1

 A 3D-rendered image of a cosmetic jar with a lid, some spilled cream, and two pink petal-shaped leaves on a beige background.

-I based the product page redesign around the Lancome 3D model.
 I made the textures and sculpted the cream using Blender’s sculpting tools.

 I then set up the lighting like a traditional product photoshoot for the final render.